The Fairness Engine

 Example: one roommate buys a shared router.
 Later, when someone leaves, HabiMate can record a clean "buy-back" so ownership (and the money) stays fair.

-Bill splits and stock buy-backs both follow this cent-safe approach.
-Buy-backs are recorded as separate transfers from your shared expense totals so reimbursements stay clear.
+Bill splits and stock buy-backs both use the cent rule above.
+Buy-backs are separate transfers from everyday expenses so reimbursements stay clear on Pay.

 Important.
 HabiMate helps your household track and agree on numbers.
 It does not decide legal disputes, enforce payments, or replace professional advice.
 For tax, tenancy, deposits, or court matters, keep your own records and consult a qualified professional.
 See also our Privacy & Trust page for how we describe limitations on liability in plain language.